What is AEA doing to be sustainable?

 Our travels impact people and planet – for better or for worse.

+- Prioritize local needs in your program planning.
 Are they having a drought in the region you want to travel?
 Should you consider an alternate destinations?
 Do they want or need support in local schools or clinics?
 Will you be more of a burden than a blessing?
 AEA develops and maintains strong relationships with our in-country managers and team.
 Together we are constantly assessing whether or not our programs are collectively beneficial.

+- Know your role.
 You are a guest in someone else’s country – and sometimes in their home.
 Learn about and respect their customs and culture.
 Be open to discussions about your own.

 - Learn from a local.
 There’s no better way to learn about a place, culture, challenges, and triumphs than from a local.
 AEA can arrange special visits and guest lectures with entrepreneurs, experts, artists, and more.

 - Consider your carbon footprint.
 Carry a reusable bag and water bottle whenever possible.
 Limit purchases that involve excessive plastic and animal parts.
 Educate yourself about onsetting, offsetting and the social cost of carbon.